 Regularly update your software and apps

 Use two-factor authentication

 Use social media carefully

 Use a password manager

 One of the most straightforward steps to protect your computer, mobile phone or other devices is to regularly update installed apps and software, including your operating system (Windows, Mac OS, iOS, Android) and any antivirus or anti-malware tools.

 The most common way for a hacker to gain access to your device is through an old piece of software that has a security vulnerability.

 If you have antivirus or anti-malware software installed, make sure it fully scans your computer at least once a week.

 Most banks recognise the importance of security – but, as regular reports of online banking fraud show, many still fail to keep your personal and financial data safe.

-Ideally, you want your online banking service to use two-factor authentication (2FA), which uses two steps to confirm your identify rather than just one password that could be guessed or discovered.
+Ideally, you want your online banking service to use two-factor authentication (2FA), which uses two steps to confirm your identity rather than just one password that could be guessed or discovered.
 This makes it much more difficult for fraudsters to gain access to your account.
-From September 2019, all financial institutions must use strong customer authentication.
+From September 2019, all financial institutions have been obliged to use strong customer authentication.